studioLaCosaNostra/blog/source/_posts/Build-a-reusable-Angular-library-and-web-component.md

 push_changes
 ```

-Now, after each update on the master, Travis will update `npm` if we raise the version number and update the `dist` directory
+Now, after each update on the master, Travis will update `npm` if we raise the version number and also update the `dist` directory

 [cookie-consent-view-image]: cookie-consent-view.png